 For All surfers: Anse Gaulett, Grand Anse, and Anse Intendance are a few beaches that suits all surfers.
 However, weak swimmers are advised to stay close to the shore.

 2. La Digue Island

-One hour away from Mahé by ferry, La Digue is famous on the Seychelles surf scene for its Grand Anse beach which is the most famous surf spot of Seychelles.
+One hour away from Mahé by ferry, La Digue is famous on the Seychelles surf scene for its Grand Anse beach, the most famous surf spot in Seychelles.
 There are a few other beaches with good waves for surfing; and some calm beaches, perfect for snorkelling.
-The best waves in this island are located on the South-East part.
-The outer reef spots, located to North of Grand Anse are a bit difficult to reach which are good if you're looking for a thrilling experience in uncrowded surroundings.
+The best waves on this Island are located on the South-East part.
+The outer reef spots, located to North of Grand Anse, are challenging to reach, which are good if you're looking for a thrilling experience in uncrowded surroundings.